TOP

 The French word for wine producer is vigneron.
 There is no real translation for it, but it refers to a person who grows grapes and turns them into wine, based upon an assumption that this person is always one and the same, both farmer and winemaker.

 In that sense, vigneron sort of means "winegrower," inferring that wine is not so much made as it is grown, like any other agricultural product.
-That describes the Lodi Viticultural Area perfectly: America's largest winegrowing region, where wine grape growers are the dominant force, and winemakers and wineries are an extension of that industry.
+That describes the Lodi Viticultural Area perfectly: America's largest winegrowing region, where wine-grape growers are the dominant force, and winemakers and wineries are an extension of that industry.

 Sometimes it takes an "outside" observer to elucidate the meaning of that.
 In the most recent issue of a nationally read wine trade magazine called The SOMM Journal (December 2019/January 2020), a restaurant sommelier from Austin, Texas penned a nice, little article on her visit to Lodi last summer, entitled Why Lodi?
 According to the author Krista Church, when colleagues learned that she was visiting Lodi they asked: "Why Lodi?
 I understood their incredulity...
 I don't know what I expected when I arrived, but I know that the actual experience defied anything I could have imagined."

-Visting Austin sommelier Krista Church (right) testing the sandy soil with a post digger in Harney Lane Winery's ancient vine Lizzy James Vineyard, to the amusement of Chicago sommelier Ali Martin
+Visiting Austin sommelier Krista Church (right) testing the sandy soil with a post digger in Harney Lane Winery's ancient vine Lizzy James Vineyard, to the amusement of Chicago sommelier Ali Martin

 What seemed to have impressed Ms. Church the most was the passion ingrained in both the vines and veins of the people farming the land and producing the wines.
 Lodi wine, she wrote, is "the product of a hundred years of hard work and land stewardship.
 Many of Lodi's vineyards have been in the same family for generations.
 The majority of their winemaking clans are farmers first, taking great care to preserve the land that will be passed down to their descendants."